Eyvgeniy/frontend-project-lvl4/README.md

 This project was built on Hexlet course for practicing:

 - React
-- Redux Toolkit + Redux Forms
+- Redux Toolkit + React-Redux
+- Formik
 - Ajax, REST
 - WebSockets
 - Bootstrap on React